Sweet Potato Sage Scones

 • Sift together flour, sugar, salt, baking powder, and nutmeg in a medium bowl.
 Cut cubed butter into the flour mixture with a fork or pastry blender until it is crumbly and coarse, and then stir in chopped fresh sage.

 • In separate bowl, mix mashed sweet potato, buttermilk and 2 tablespoons of the heavy cream.
+Stir in drops of orange food color, if using.
+(This is optional, but gives the finished scone a 'sweet potato' color.)
 Make a well in the center of the flour mixture, and add sweet potato mixture.
 Quickly stir mixture together until a ragged dough forms.

 • Sprinkle a clean counter top or work surface with flour.
 Turn the dough out onto the prepared work surface and knead briefly.
 Shape the dough into a 7-8 inch round and cut into 8 wedges.